moritzMantel/Astar-Pathfinding-Algorithm-Visualisation-Tool/README.md

 the first click on the grid adds the start, the second click the finish.

 then you can draw your maze by holding rightclick.
+tip: make sure there are no diagonal openings in your walls, because the path can find a way through them.

 with right click you can erase drawn squares.